-The lake discharge weir will be designed to maximise flood routing with increasing rainfall.
+he lake discharge weir will be designed to maximise flood routing with increasing rainfall.

-ose required to achieve "closure", this is not considered a credible d to be required during the post-closure period.
-This is a base cost nd associated structures could be damaged, for example as a result hage than above-ground structures, the likely consequence is that the portals.
-The 1998 estimate of cost to undertake this work was in 2016, but adjusted for inflation.
+ose required to achieve "closure", this is not considered a credible to be required during the post-closure period.
+This is a base cost d associated structures could be damaged, for example as a result age than above-ground structures, the likely consequence is that the portals.
+The 1998 estimate of cost to undertake this work was n 2016, but adjusted for inflation.